Toranktto/libmax7219/README.md

 ## libmax7219

-AVR library to interface with MAX7219 devices.
+Library for AVR microcontrollers for controlling MAX7219/MAX7221 devices.